hudsonsmelski/ai/README.md

 ### Parity

 With a careful training curriculum I was able to get the network to reliably train for longer sequences by starting with 1 and incrementing by 1 each time.
 So the vector starts out as mostly zeroes and the ACT net learns to classify with 85% accuracy.
 Filling only the start (or end) of the input vector makes it learn more slowly and is just bad for it's generalization.
 This reinforces the idea that a huge network and specialized input encodings are less important than a good architecture and training curriculum.
 This is the learning for input vectors of length 64, but I overkilled it for faster accuracy convergence.
-TODO: figure out why it gets stuck at ~90% accuracy with 128 hidden size.

 ```
 > python act_parity.py